On this page: Related pages:

 Job Execution Order

-The following table shows the job priority based on the job type, license type, and job seniority.
+The execution order of synthetic jobs depends on the job priority and the job creation time.
+The Synthetic Server job marks the priority of a job based on several factors: the job type, job maturity, and your Browser Synthetic Monitoring license.
+The table below shows the job priority based on the job type, license type, and job seniority.
 The actual job execution order depends on the job priority and job creation timestamp.

 Synthetic Job Throttling